Powell River, British Columbia: History

-The Powell River was named for Israel Wood Powell, Powell was B.C.'s first superintendent for Indian Affairs and a chief architect of colonial policies including residential schools and the banning of the Potlatch.
-He was traveling up the coast of BC in the 1880s and the river and lake were named after him.
-Powell River is named after Israel Wood Powell despite him never stepping foot in the town.
+The Powell River was named for Israel Wood Powell.
+Powell was B.C.'s first superintendent for Indian Affairs and a chief architect of colonial policies, including the establishment of residential schools in British Columbia and the banning of the potlatch.
+He was traveling up the coast of BC in 1881 and the river and lake were named after him.

 Powell was a supporter of B.C. being part of the union with Canada and brought the first Canadian flag to BC on June 17, 1871.

-The pulp mill was started in 1908, with a corresponding townsite company town commenced in 1910: the first roll of paper was produced at Powell River Mill in 1912.
+Construction of the pulp mill was started in 1908, with a corresponding townsite company town commenced in 1910: the first roll of paper was produced at Powell River Mill in 1912.
 Similarly, large logging companies had earlier moved in to take advantage of the huge timber.
-Brooks, Scanlon & Obrien; Bloedel, Stewart and Welch; and Theodosia Logging were but a few logging companies, with the Brooks brothers and M.J.
+Brooks, Scanlon & Obrien; Bloedel, Stewart and Welch; and Theodosia Logging were but a few logging companies, with the Brooks brothers (Dwight and Anson) and M.J.
 Scanlon forming the Powell River Company, western Canada's first pulp and paper mill.
-The Historic Townsite was designated a National Historic Site of Canada in 1995, recognizing the exceptionally well preserved early 20th Century planned community, rooted firmly in the Garden City Design Movement and the Arts and Crafts philosophy.
+The Historic Townsite District is an exceptionally well preserved early 20th Century planned community, and was designated a National Historic Site of Canada in 1995.
+The Townsite Heritage Society has suggested the neighbourhood was planned according to the principles of the Garden City Movement.
+However, this isn't corroborated by the district's listing in the Canadian Register of Historic Places, and recent work has been addressed misconceptions surrounding Ebenezer Howard's Garden City concept.